project-89/argOS/designDocsBackup/tools/tool-system.md

 ## Tool Categories

-TinySim supports various categories of tools, each with their own characteristics:
+ArgOS supports various categories of tools, each with their own characteristics:

 ### Physical Tools